DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 _Because I lived in world where humans won the Great War._

-It was all right somehow.
+It would all right somehow
-Certainly, this world was more or less doing all right.
+Someone would do something about this world.
-That was what he believed from the bottom of his heart.
+Until now Kai believed into that from the bottom of his heart.
-Only seeing this scenery made him to finally realize it.
+But seeing this spectacle made him to realize.

-There was no such convenient "someone".
+Such convenient "someone" did not exist.

 Prophet Sid no longer exists.
 Therefore there is no one among humans who could stand against four races.

 The city was filled with screams.
-This scenery is the true shape of this world.
+This scenery was a true shape of this world.

 "I..."